Is this the profession of the future?

 German “FIFA” gamer NikLugi, real name Niklas Luginsland, is one of the most famous German e-sportsmen.
 Currently he is under contract with Leno E-Sports as a player and content creator.
 He streams on Youtube and Twitch.
 He has been in a wheelchair since childhood due to a brittle bone disease.

-“When I was six years old, I already got my very first ‘FIFA’.
+“When I was six years old, I already got my very ‘FIFA’.
 It was still ‘FIFA 2002’ back then – a whole different world,” says Niklas.
 “However, the competitive came very late for me.
 Nowadays, young people are already really good at the age of 14 or 15 and already participate regularly in tournaments.
 That wasn’t the case for me.”
 So how did he make it to one of the best “FIFA” players in Germany?
 “That came with me only during the Abi time, when I saw: Hey, there are cool tournaments in FIFA, I can join in.”

 About tournaments to VfB Stuttgart and 1.
 FC Heidenheim